Axway/amplify-central/content/en/docs/saas_api_gateway/proxy_rate_limit.md

 weight: 70
 date: 2019-09-19
 ---
-This topic explains how to apply a rate limit configuration to your API.
+Apply a rate limit configuration to your API.

 ## Before you start